chriscalo/ejs-extra/README.md

 # ejs-extra

-A utility for rendering EJS templates with a few enhancements.
+A utility for rendering [EJS templates][ejs-site] with a few enhancements.

 Installation: